MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/New-ServiceFabricApplication.md

 ### -MinimumNodes
 Specifies the minimum number of nodes where Service Fabric will reserve capacity for this application, this does not mean that the application is guaranteed to have replicas on all those nodes.
 The value of this parameter must be a non-negative integer.
-Default value for this is zero which means no capacity is reserved for the application.
+Default value for this is zero, which means no capacity is reserved for the application.

 ```yaml
 Type: Int64